Skip to content ↓

 RaPAL have been publishing topical works in this multidisciplinary field since 1985 and we encourage our members to contribute.
 Please review past editions and guidance on contributing to the journal.

-We would particularly welcome longer academic articles suitable for peer-review and would ask you to contact us earlier than the deadline above to allow discussion of your proposal.
 Any comments about this or other editions or ideas for future content can be sent to journal@rapal.org.uk.
 Don’t worry if your ideas for an article do not fit one of our themes – there is space in all our Journals for items of interest to our readers.
 Most Journal editions contain articles by new writers, including adult literacies learners.
 There are guidelines on our website on the Write with Us page and we offer as much support as you feel you need.

 Taster Journals